Skip to main content

 📒 NOTE

 Use this option together with the occupancy rule and the 'OR" conjunctive operator, using identical settings.
-When calendar dates and times were busy in the previous year, Ventrata automatically applies the corresponding fare for the following year based on the expected occupancy.
+When calendar dates and times were sold out in the previous year, Ventrata automatically applies the corresponding fare for the corresponding week of the following year based on the expected occupancy.
 As a result, those high-demand slots will be sold at an adjusted, higher fare.

 • Occupancy - how full the tour is in percentages (%)